+Class 1 Cookies (any recipe) - Four on a small

+paper plate (Separate four from the Cookie

+Jar Class cookies)

-Class 1 Cookies (any recipe) - Four on a small paper plate (Separate four from the Cookie Jar Class cookies)
+Class 2 Muffins (any recipe) - Four on a small paper plate

-- Class 2 Muffins (any recipe) Four on a small paper plate - Class 3 No Bake Cookie Four on a small paper plate. - Class 4 Cereal Bar Cookie Any cereal based recipe made in pan and cut into bars or squares for serving.
-Four on a small paper plate. - Class 5 Granola Bar (any recipe) Four on a small paper plate. - Class 6 Brownies (any recipe) Four on a small paper plate - Class 7 Snack Mix (any recipe) At least 1 cup in self-sealing plastic bag.
+Class 3 No Bake Cookie - Four on a small paper plate.

+Class 4 Cereal Bar Cookie - Any cereal based recipe made in pan and cut into bars or squares for serving.
+Four on a small paper plate.
+Class F • Class 5 Granola Bar (any recipe) - Four on a small paper plate.
+Class 6 Brownies (any recipe) - Four on a small paper plate, not made from a mix Class 7 Snack Mix (any recipe) - At least 1 cup in self-sealing plastic bag.